processone/eturnal/doc/CONTAINER.md

   to enable the TURN service.
 Note: the **IPv6 address is optional**.
   * If the external STUN lookup is not desired, define the environment variable `STUN_SERVICE=false` in the `docker run` command.
-* Depending on the container runtime in use, if eturnal shall bind to privileged ports (<1024) directly, the option `--security-opt no-new-privileges` must not be used, since the unprivileged container user `eturnal` needs to escalate `CAP_NET_BIND_SERVICE`.
-Newer [Docker](https://github.com/moby/moby/pull/41030) versions for example are not affected.
+* If eturnal shall bind to privileged ports (<1024) directly, there are two ways to accomplish that:
+  * The eturnal container has the capability `NET_BIND_SERVICE` included and the option `--security-opt no-new-privileges` is not set, since the unprivileged container user `eturnal` needs to escalate `NET_BIND_SERVICE`.
+  * You enable binding to privileged ports [system-wide](https://github.com/containers/podman/blob/main/rootless.md#shortcomings-of-rootless-podman) through defining the lowest port:

+        sysctl net.ipv4.ip_unprivileged_port_start=80

+    This also works in [kubernetes](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/#setting-sysctls-for-a-pod).

+  Hint: Newer [Docker](https://github.com/moby/moby/pull/41030) versions set this option during install already.

 ### Custom TLS certificates and dh-parameter file